olwend/mock_foundation_compass/README.md

 ## cta-button AEM NHM implementation
 	* large-6 medium-6 columns large6-margin
-	* par parsys - N/A this is an AEM requirement
+	* par parsys - N/A this is an AEM requirement called by above
 	* ctabutton parbase section - rename to simplify
 	* N/A image handling with data-interchange (default, retina, small, medium, large)
 	* footer thumb-caption  visit and home-thumb-right h3 have margin